b-t-k/b-t-k.github.io/a-guide/part-1.md

 }
 ```

 But don’t worry.
-Almost all of the necessary css for a beginner is detailed in [The Standard Ebooks Manual of Style](https://standardebooks.org/manual/latest) and is simply a matter of cutting and pasting.
+All of the necessary css for a beginner is detailed in [The Standard Ebooks Manual of Style](https://standardebooks.org/manual/latest) and is simply a matter of cutting and pasting.

 ##### Semantics
 Adding specific classes to specific text is a huge part of a Standard ebook production, in general referred to as semanticating.
 Adding semantics to individual parts of the text is very important to the well-formed nature of the final product and takes a lot of time and close reading to get correct, especially in more complex productions like plays or epistolary texts.
+Most of it is done automatically and often your only job is to check it is done properly.
 More about that later.

 ### Ebook Structure
 We talked about what an ebook is: essentially a self-contained website.
 The constituent files have been compressed into an archive that forms the basic epub file.
 When you start a new Standard ebook project a basic template with all the necessary files will be created for you, but here is a brief description of the parts you will need to understand:
-- **content.opf** — This is the file that houses most of the metadata about the book and contains the “manifest” which details all the constituent parts of the ebook, and the “spine” which sets out the reading order.
+- **content.opf** — This is the file that houses most of the metadata about the book and contains the “manifest” which details all the constituent parts of the ebook and the “spine” which sets out the reading order.
 - **css folder** — Contains all the css files to control how the book looks.
 Remember you will only ever edit the local.css file.
 - **images folder** — Contains the cover image (which is generated as one of the production steps).
 - **toc.xhtml** — The Table of Contents.
 Automatically generated but *very* occasionally will need to be tweaked.
 - **text folder** — Contains the text files for your project including several standard files common to all Standard ebook projects: titlepage.xhtml, chapter-1.xhtml etc.

 ### xhtml
-As stated, an ebook is made up of many xhtml pages.
-While they may look complex and a bit indecipherable they really are just a logical set of nested text.
+As stated, an ebook is made up of many xhtml files.
+Each file represents a section of the book: Title page, chapter, endnotes etc. While an xhtml file may look complex and a bit indecipherable they really are just made up of logical sets of nested text.
 Depending on the text editor you use it will often colour code the various bits to make it easier to separate everything.

-What your reader does is parse the text document according to the tags you have specified and whatever metadata you have in your content.opf and displays it in a more familiar fashion.
+What an ereader does is parse the text document according to the tags you have specified and whatever metadata you have in your content.opf and displays it in a more familiar fashion.

 ![xhtml](/images/xhtml_before.png "xhtml")